 Summer — Reed, Lamb

-Unless I had lots of land, I wouldn’t bother with Stewart and Mexicola for fall.
-Instead, I’d try my best to be patient.
+Unless I had lots of land, I wouldn’t bother with Mexicola, Mexicola Grande, or Stewart for fall.

 Mature trees have longest harvest seasons

-Once an avocado tree of any variety reaches a certain size, where it is capable of carrying at least one hundred avocados (that might be a tree that is roughly 12-feet tall), the harvest season becomes longer than in prior years — surprisingly, almost magically.
+Once an avocado tree of any variety reaches a certain size, where it is capable of carrying at least one hundred avocados (that might be a tree that is roughly 12-feet tall), the harvest season becomes longer than in prior years.
 It is because there are more flowers on the tree each spring, and the bloom season lasts longer, and the avocados are of slightly different ages, and there are so many avocados that it takes you longer to eat through them.
-All of a sudden, your Lamb still has avocados that taste good deep into fall, and your Pinkerton already has some fruit that tastes good in December.
+All of a sudden, your Lamb still has avocados that taste good deep into fall, and your Fuerte already has some fruit that tastes good in December.
 Thus, The Fall Gap becomes a mere crack.
 It’s not as big a void as it was when your trees were young.

 This is not to mention the habit of “off bloom” that is common in certain varieties in certain locations, such as with Carmen.
 When avocado trees behave in this way, the harvest season becomes even more spread out for a single tree.